What we are learning about policy and influence: Reflections from 2024 and 2025

 −October 2025 CoP participant

 A strong theme in the conversation was the need to redefine what counts as evidence.
-Participants stressed that lived experience and community knowledge are valid and essential, equal to academic research.
+Participants stressed that lived experience and community knowledge are valid and essential, and should be positioned as equal to academic research.
 As one participant said, “Our stories are not anecdotes; they are the data of our lives.”
 Community-led research was recognised as a structured way to gather and present this life data in ways that shouldn't be dismissed in policy settings.

 People discussed these issues across multiple levels.
 At the national level, participants wanted policymakers to treat community-led research as legitimate evidence and embed local insights into policy frameworks.
 Some also noted that Scotland’s experience with community empowerment could contribute to international conversations about participatory development, sustainability and lifelong learning.
 At the local level, participants called for policies that reflect the realities of rural, remote and island communities rather than relying on one size fits all approaches.